KevinGrant12/crypto-clopse/content/collections/articles/bitcoin-vs-ethereum-battle-of-the-titans.md

     content:
       -
         type: text
         text: 'Ethereum is the Godzilla of cryptocurrencies.
-Ethereum is has many weapons, it is decentralized and fluid, and it does millions of dollars of damage to everyones wallet.
+Ethereum has many weapons, it is decentralized and fluid, and it does millions of dollars of damage to everyones wallet.
 Were you expecting Bitcoin to have that title?
 Not on my watch.
 Bitcoin is more of a King Kong: unnatural in size, '
       -
         type: text
         marks: